SharePoint/sp-dev-docs/docs/sp-add-ins/synchronize-sharepoint-items-using-the-rest-service.md

 localization_priority: Priority
 ---

+# Synchronize SharePoint items using the REST service

 If you want to synchronize items between SharePoint and your add-ins or services, you can use the **GetListItemChangesSinceToken** resource to do so.
 The **GetListItemChangesSinceToken**, part of the SharePoint REST service, corresponds to the **Lists.GetListItemChangesSinceToken** web service call.

 Perform a **POST** request that includes an [SP.ChangeLogItemQuery object properties](#bk_props) object in the request body.